rahulkhairnarr/camera-tests/README.md

-# Camera Tests
+# USB Camera Tests

 This repository provides automated test cases for validating web-camera functionality.
+This is supported for USB cameras through v4l2 driver.

 ## Pre-requisites
 This test-suite is validated on Ubuntu 18.04 operating system with Intel and NVIDIA Jetson chipsets.